 From the dataset Suicide Facts: Deaths and intentional self-harm hospitalisations 2012, this data was extracted:

-This data forms the table Mental Health - Intentional self-harm hospitalisation, by ethnicity and sex 1996–2012.
+This data forms the table Mental Health - Intentional self-harm hospitalisation, by sex and by age group 1996–2012.

 Dataset originally released on:

 The purpose of this report is to present numbers, trends and demographic profiles of people who die by suicide or seriously harm themselves.
 Understanding this data is important for policy makers, clinicians and others who work to prevent suicide and intentional self-harm.

 Data sourced from the New Zealand Mortality Collection and the New Zealand National Minimum Dataset.